Mihaela Miroiu: Contributions to social issues

-Miroiu introduced the classes of Political Ethics in 1997 and wrote in collaboration with Gabriela Blebea, the first book on Professional Ethics in 2001.
+Miroiu introduced the classes of Political Ethics in 1997 and, in collaboration with Gabriela Blebea, wrote the first book on Professional Ethics in 2001.
 Significant for her constant interest for an ethical perspective in Political Theories and Gender Policies is that she used a grid of Political Ethics in the design of the analysis in the book Contemporary Political Ideologies (2012).
 She was also interested in the analysis of how political actors used conflicts derived from strategies of lustration in Romania.
 She has also coordinated a first national research about Ethics inside Romanian universities and the draft code of ethics adopted by the Ministry of Education in 2005.
 She has taught a course on Applied Ethics at the Psychology Masters at Babeș-Bolyai, between 2000 and 2011.
 She currently teaches Ethics in International Relations at SNSPA.